-CDC's work is particularly informative for emergency physicians who are on the frontlines of the health care system and typically the first or at least among the first to see emerging health threats and concerns.
+The CDC's mission as the nation's health protection agency is vital in ensuring the overall health, safety, security, and well-being of our patients and communities.
+The CDC's work is particularly informative for emergency physicians who are on the frontlines of the health care system and typically the first or at least among the first to see emerging health threats and concerns.
 Not only is it helpful from a personal perspective as CDC guidelines can help clinicians protect themselves in care delivery settings, it also better equips emergency physicians with up-to-date knowledge on disease symptoms and treatment protocols.

-The CDC's expanded mission beyond just communicable diseases has also benefited the public health infrastructure and knowledge base.
-For example, the CDC's focus on injury prevention is also integral to emergency medicine. efforts to conduct data surveillance and public health research on firearm morbidity and mortality prevention are vitally important, and we strongly encourage Congress to continue supporting and funding this much-needed work.
+The CDC's openness and expanded mission beyond just communicable diseases has also benefited the public health infrastructure and knowledge base.
+For example, the CDC's focus on injury prevention is also integral to emergency medicine.
+Efforts to conduct data surveillance and public health research on firearm morbidity and mortality prevention are vitally important, and we strongly encourage Congress to continue supporting and funding this much-needed work.
 While the CDC has long conducted data surveillance on this issue, the public health research function for morbidity and mortality prevention has only recently begun and the knowledge base is at a deficit due to a lack of federal funding for more than two decades.
 A comprehensive, rigorous, and evidence-based research approach will help develop the non-partisan opportunities and resources we need to address the public health issue of firearms violence, including preventable firearms-related injuries, suicides, violent crime, and accidental shootings.
 ACEP is deeply grateful for Congress' bipartisan work, especially that of congressional appropriators, to provide funding for the CDC in this capacity for four years now.